apache/beam/examples/java/src/main/java/org/apache/beam/examples/complete/datatokenization/README.md

 To execute this pipeline, specify the parameters:

-**NOTE:** Any parameters called as GSC also supports local file system.

 - Data schema
-    - **dataSchemaGcsPath**: Path to data schema (JSON format) in GCS compatible with BigQuery.
+    - **dataSchemaPath**: Path to data schema (JSON format) compatible with BigQuery.
 - 1 specified input source out of these:
-    - Google Cloud Storage
+    - File System
-        - **inputGcsFilePattern**: GCS filepattern for files in bucket to read data from
+        - **inputFilePattern**: Filepattern for files to read data from
-        - **inputGcsFileFormat**: File format of input files.
+        - **inputFileFormat**: File format of input files.
 Supported formats: JSON, CSV
         - In case if input data is in CSV format:
             - **csvContainsHeaders**: `true` if file(s) in bucket to read data from contain headers, and `false` otherwise